tezzachris/SRV_four_factors/README.md

 ## Model Structure

-The state vector typically includes the following factors, commonly used in the commodity pricing literature:
+The state vector includes (in order) the following factors, commonly used in the commodity pricing literature:

 - Log spot commodity price
 - Convenience yield
 - Interest rate
 - Volatility of the log-price
-- Long-term mean of the log-price

-The exact specification may vary across model versions.

 ---

 ## Commodities Considered

-The empirical applications focus primarily on:

-- Crude oil
-- Copper
-- Natural gas
+The empirical application focus primarily on crude oil but can extended to other commodities typically used in the literature such as gold, natural gas and copper.

 ---